 The primary goal of the College’s financial aid office is to help students achieve their educational potential by providing or directing students toward appropriate financial resources.
-In doing so, staff members of the Caldwell College Office of Financial Aid shall continue to conduct themselves in an ethical and professional manner, in accordance with the “Statement of Ethical Principles” set forth by the National Association of Student Financial Aid Administrators and other requirements set forth in this policy.
+In doing so, staff members of the Caldwell University Office of Financial Aid shall continue to conduct themselves in an ethical and professional manner, in accordance with the “Statement of Ethical Principles” set forth by the National Association of Student Financial Aid Administrators and other requirements set forth in this policy.

 Statement of Ethical Principles